Avadhkumar-geek/StudentAI/README.md

 ### Contributing

-We welcome contributions to our project!
-If you find any bugs or want to suggest improvements, please create a pull request on our GitHub repository.
+Please feel free to  create a pull request for a bug, Feature requirement or any kind of improvement.

 ### License